The Best Indoor TV Antenna of 2019

 Outside of the city, the Leaf Glide was a much better fit, pulling in 21 channels.
 NBC and ABC affiliates were about 36 miles away and came in with a clear HD picture.
 I had to scan for channels more than once, and moved the antenna around a few times before I got optimal reception.

 Mohu says that the Leaf Glide uses the company’s patented SignaLift technology to maximize VHF reception.
 The antenna twice the size of its predecessor the Mohu Leaf, measuring 21.5 inches wide and 11.5 inches in height.

 The Leaf Glide can be secured to a wall with Velcro patches or push-pins that come in the box.
 The Glide comes with a small triangle shaped amplifier, but there’s no option to turn it off or not use it.
 You can power the amp either through a USB outlet on your TV or with an electrical outlet.

-To continue with my toolbox analogy, the Mohu Leaf Glide can be akin to a jackhammer in a city environment.
+To use a toolbox analogy, the Mohu Leaf Glide can be akin to a jackhammer in a city environment.
 And you don’t want to use a jackhammer when you only need the tap of a wooden mallet.
 In other words, the Mohu Leaf Glide is a better choice for people who don’t live near any broadcast towers.